 Unlike the classic American cars on the 1950s and earlier, modern automobiles are full of plastic.
 From door panels and dash pads to the engine cover, plastic is everywhere.
 While this may be an affordable way for today’s auto manufacturers to build cars, the fact remains that plastic simply does not last as long as metal.
 Eventually, these plastic components fade and crack, leaving you with the task of replacing it or living with busted parts on your car.
+But you can fix broken plastic trim if you follow a few steps.

 The 1960s saw the biggest change over from metal to plastic.
 As metal became more expensive and plastic forming technology grew, the automakers quickly grabbed onto plastic as the material of the future.
 Not only is it cheaper to make, plastic components are much lighter and weigh a fraction of what metal counterparts would.
 By the 1980s, everything on the inside of a car was plastic.
 Pop the hood on just about any car made from the late 1990s and you will likely find engine components that are made of plastic.
 General Motors has even been using composite plastic components inside the engine itself.